 are collaborative and appreciate working with peers and junior (undergraduate) students;

-enjoy presenting and discussing your work to academic and non-academic audiences; and
+enjoy presenting to and discussing your work with academic and non-academic audiences; and

 are motivated to do high-level research in a demanding, but supportive environment,